sasquatch678/A-Painted-World/README.md

 ## Gameplay Changes

-A Painted World plays very differently from vanilla Oblivion, please review [Gameplay](https://github.com/sasquatch678/A-Painted-World/tree/main/Gameplay.md) for an overview of some of the new mechanics.
+A Painted World plays very differently from vanilla Oblivion, please review [Gameplay](https://github.com/sasquatch678/A-Painted-World/tree/main/Gameplay.md) for an overview of some of the new systems and mechanics.

 ## Stock Game & Root Builder